daronphang/programming-resources/computer-science/algorithms/tips.md

 Common characteristic of DP problems is asking for optimum value (max/min), or the number of ways there are to do something.
 Another characteristic is that future decisions depend on earlier decisions.

+For a more intuitive approach, try reducing the number of dp objects required by **taking the difference or remainder**.
+For alternating choice problems that requires finding the maximum, use subtraction instead of addition.

+Most dp problems require initialization; need to deduce what can be initialized/set as default value.

 ```py
 for i in range(len(nums)):
     for j in range(i):